-After our hike to the summit of the Montagne Noire in Saint-Donat, Mireille and I decided to do another hike, as we still had energy and time.
+After our hike to the summit of the Montagne Noire in Saint-Donat-de-Montcalm, my sister-in-law Mireille and I decided to do another hike, as we still had energy and time.
 There is another trail accessible from Chemin Régimbald, about ten kilometres north of the Montagne Noire trail: the Cap de la Fée trail.

 Although lower than Montagne Noire, Cap de la Fée (literally Cape Fairy) still reaches a height of 625 metres and offers a lovely view of Lake Archambault and the charming village of Saint-Donat.
 In addition, the trail makes a loop, which seemed to us the ideal type of hike to conclude the day.

 As soon as we arrived at the trailhead, we decided to follow the trail clockwise, starting with the steeper section leading directly to the summit, before descending via the easier section following a stream called Ruisseau de la Fée.
 As we had already hiked more than 12 kilometres to the summit of Montagne Noire a few hours earlier, we wanted to reach the top of Cap de la Fée faster, while we still had energy, before hiking back via the longer route.

 Also, our attention had been drawn to a portion of the trail labeled “Détour qui en vaut la peine” (translation: a Worthwhile Detour) on the map, so we figured we would end our hike with this famous detour, which apparently would be worth it.

 So we headed for the top of Cape Fairy.
 The rather wide trail seemed much less difficult than that of the Montagne Noire and that of Mont Ouareau.
 A little less exciting too.
 The forest, made up first of maples, then of conifers as we got closer to the top, is nevertheless pretty.
 The trail was busy, which I guess is normal considering it was a beautiful Saturday afternoon.